aneoconsulting/ArmoniK.Infra/.docs/README.md

    - Create a symlink for the new module
    - Update the category index to include it
 3. No manual documentation changes needed

+When you add a new Helm chart, nothing has to be done: `helm-docs` picks up any chart directory under `charts/` that has a `Chart.yaml` **and** a `values.yaml` (it silently skips a chart missing the latter), and the `charts/*/index` toctree glob picks up its page.
+To document a chart beyond its metadata and values, add per-value `# -- ` comments in `values.yaml`, or a `README.md.gotmpl` template in the chart directory.

 ## Troubleshooting